Repooc/CritMatic/README.md

 #### Added

-- Added a max for crits,heala and normal hits so on some bosses you don't get a 1 million crit.
+- Added a max for crits,heals and normal hits so on some bosses you don't get a 1 million crit.

 #### Fixed